I thought I was raising culturally literate kids.

 Malcolm X (1992)

-Directed by Spike Lee and starring Denzel Washington in an Oscar-nominated performance, this epic biographical drama chronicles the life and legacy of civil rights leader Malcolm X, from his early years to his transformation into a powerful voice for Black empowerment.
-With Washington’s indelible talent, gripping storytelling and powerful message, Malcolm X is a masterpiece that every kid today should watch.
+Spike Lee’s epic biography starring Denzel Washington in an Oscar-nominated performance is history brought to life.
+This epic biographical drama chronicles the life and legacy of civil rights leader Malcolm X, from his early years to his transformation into a powerful voice for Black empowerment.
+This isn’t a casual watch, it’s an education, and one that feels especially urgent today.

 Juice (1992)

-In the gripping thriller Juice, four inseparable teenagers from Harlem—Q (Omar Epps), Bishop (Tupac Shakur), Raheem, and Steel—find themselves embroiled in the pursuit of power and happiness, which they refer to as “the juice.”
-When a robbery takes an unexpected turn tensions escalate and loyalties are tested, Juice delivers a disturbing yet enthralling portrayal of inner-city life.
+In this gripping thriller, four inseparable teenagers from Harlem – Q (Omar Epps), Bishop (Tupac Shakur), Raheem, and Steel – chase respect and power, “the juice”.
+When a robbery takes an unexpected turn, tensions escalate and loyalties are tested, Juice delivers a disturbing yet enthralling story.

 Menace II Society (1993)

 In their feature debut, the Hughes brothers direct Menace II Society, an epic portrayal of gangland life.
-The film centers on a young street hustler striving to break free from the challenges and allure of the ghetto in search of a brighter future.
-Supported by his compassionate teacher (Charles Dutton) and loyal girlfriend (Jada Pinkett), Caine dreams of leaving the city behind for good.
-However, as a series of tragic events unfold, Caine discovers that escaping his circumstances will be far from simple.
+The film centers on a young street hustler striving to break free from the challenges in search of a brighter future.
+It forced audiences to sit with difficult truths and that honesty is part of why it endures.

 ’90s Black Romantic Comedy Movies